DMARC

 3. Fix each legitimate sender with aligned DKIM or a custom SPF return-path.

-4. Send real test emails and confirm DMARC passes for important mail streams.
+4. Send real test emails and confirm that DMARC passes for important mail streams.

 5. Move to `p=quarantine` only after normal mail is aligned.

-6. Move to `p=reject` only after reports stay clean and support complaints do not show blocked legitimate mail.
+6. Move to `p=reject` only after reports stay clean and support complaints do not show that legitimate mail is being blocked.

 ### DMARC Reporting Missing